 - Low level of heat – This process uses a low heat application, which minimises any damage which could otherwise have been caused to the components or materials

-- Consistent welds – Consistent and repeatable welds can be made, and it is a much faster process than more traditional techniques
+- Consistent welds – Consistent and repeatable welds can be made, and it is a much faster process than more traditional techniques and

 - High strength welds – As well as consistent welds, you will find that these joints are also high in strength too

+The above also contribute to reduced costs, which we haven’t even mentioned above!
 For a more in depth look at some of the advantages that the SPI lasers range has brought to the welding process, read our application insight here.

 There is more than one type of laser available on the market, and each has its own array of benefits.
 As we examined above, fiber lasers possess many advantages.
 But what makes these advantages stand out as compared to the other processes?